ElementTech/slaking/README.md

    # Set up environment variables
    cp env.example .env
    # Edit .env with your Slack token and other settings
+   # By default, it will watch all namespaces

    # Deploy using automated script
    ./helm-deploy.sh